metalama/website/features/productivity/aspect-libraries.md

 ---

 {: .intro }
 No need to reinvent the wheel.
-Metalama comes with a set of professionally-built aspects, ready to be used in your projects.
+Metalama comes with a set of professionally built aspects, ready to be used in your projects.

 ## Features

 * **Open source.** Released under the same MIT license as Metalama Framework.
-* **Professionally built.** Made by the Metalama core team.
+* **Professionally built.** Crafted by the Metalama core team.
-* **Continuously tested.** Part of Metalama's CI/CD process.
+* **Continuously tested.** Integrated into Metalama's CI/CD process.
-* **Customizable.** Designed for extensibility and customizability.
+* **Customizable.** Designed for extensibility and adaptability.
 * **Professionally supported.** Covered by Metalama Professional and Metalama Enterprise support. <i class="premium"></i>

 ## Libraries